ThatOpen/engine_docs/docs/contributing.md

 Once you have asked, and got a positive answer from one of the maintainers, **you can start coding**!
 To add / edit code of the library, you will need to:

+1. Install yarn using `npm i -g yarn`.

-1. **Create a fork** of the repository.
+2. **Create a fork** of the repository.

+3. Clone your fork to your local machine.

-2. **Create a branch** to work on that specific issue, and [link that branch to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue).
+4. **Create a branch** to work on that specific issue, and [link that branch to the issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-a-branch-for-an-issue).

+5. Use the command `yarn install` to install all the dependencies of that library.

+6. Use the command `yarn dev` to run a local server where you can see the changes you make in the corresponding `example.ts` files.
+To see the changes, you have 2 options:
+   1. Run `yarn build` in the corresponding package.
+   2. To see the changes in real time, you can substitute the `import` statement path of the library by `../..`.
+For instance, in an `example.ts` in the `@thatopen/components` package, you can substitute the line `import * as OBC from @thatopen/components` by `import * as OBC from ../..`, and you'll see the changes you make to the code without needing to rebuild.
+Don't forget to change this statement back when you are done!

-3. **Work on your fork** of the repository locally.
+7. **Work on your fork** of the repository locally.
 Please follow the [basic clean rules](./components/clean-components-guide.md)!

+8. After making all your commits with the changes, run `yarn build-libraries` to check that you haven't created any errors in the examples.

-4. **Create a pull request**.
+9. **Create a pull request**.
 The name should follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) convention.
 If you are not sure, check out the title past pull requests!

 Then, someone from our team will reviewed it and, if everything is ok, merge it.
 That's it!
 Easy, right? 😋 We'll help you get started and give you anything you needs, so don't hesitate to reach out!